Abhishekkr1903/Movie_Recommendation_System/README.md

   #🎬 Movie Recommendation System

 This project is a content-based movie recommendation system that suggests movies similar to a user’s input using cosine similarity on TF-IDF feature vectors.
+--

 ##📌 Project Overview

-The recommendation is based on:
+-The recommendation is based on:

-User’s previous watch patterns (similar genre, cast, director, etc.)
+-User’s previous watch patterns (similar genre, cast, director, etc.)

-Popular movies (top trends on platforms like Netflix)
+-Popular movies (top trends on platforms like Netflix)

-Group-based recommendations (people with similar watch habits)
+-Group-based recommendations (people with similar watch habits) --

 ##⚙️ How It Works